Quick Answer

 Watch for undocumented cash or card spend, mixed payments, and late classification.
 If you wait until filing season to classify transactions, your advisers may have to reconstruct intent from incomplete records.

 Before you try to optimize tax, start with clean classification.
-Treat rates and thresholds as variable inputs and model them as "Add current rate after verification."
+Treat rates and thresholds as variable inputs to confirm before you rely on the model.
 Start with internal working buckets:

 | Cost bucket | What it covers |